Grizzly bear: Conflicts with humans

-Increased human–bear interaction has created "problem bears": bears adapted to human activities or habitat.
-Exacerbating this is the fact that intensive human use of grizzly habitat coincides with the seasonal movement of grizzly bears.
-Aversive conditioning using rubber bullets, foul-tasting chemicals, or acoustic deterrent devices attempt to condition bears to associate humans with unpleasantness, but is ineffective when the bears have already learned to positively associate humans with food.
+Increased human–bear interaction has created so-called “problem bears”: the bears that have adapted to people's presence and activities.
+The intensive human use of grizzly habitat during the seasonal bear migration is exacerbating the issue.
+Aversive conditioning with rubber bullets, foul-tasting chemicals, or acoustic deterrent devices in an attempt to train the bears to associate humans with unpleasantness has little effect when the bears have already learned to positively associate humans with food.
 Such bears are translocated or killed because they pose a threat to humans.
-The B.C. government kills approximately 50 problem bears each year and overall spends more than one million dollars annually to address bear complaints, relocate bears or kill them.
-A bear killing a human in a national park may be killed to prevent its attacking again.
+The British Columbia government kills approximately 50 "problem bears" and spends over one million dollars each year on addressing complaints about bears and relocating or eliminating them.
+A bear that has killed and fed on a human in a national park should be killed to prevent a repeated attack, as it perceives the human as a food source.

-Bear awareness programs have been developed by communities in grizzly bear territory to help prevent conflicts with both black and grizzly bears.
-The main premise of these programs is to teach humans to manage foods that attract bears.
-Keeping garbage securely stored, harvesting fruit when ripe, securing livestock behind electric fences, and storing pet food indoors are all measures promoted by bear awareness programs.
-Revelstoke, British Columbia, is a community that demonstrates the success of this approach.
-In the ten years preceding the development of a community education program in Revelstoke, 16 grizzlies were destroyed and a further 107 were relocated away from the town.
-An education program run by Revelstoke Bear Aware was put in place in 1996.
-Since the program began just four grizzlies have been eliminated and five have been relocated.
+Bear awareness programs have been developed by communities in grizzly bear territory to minimize hostile encounters with both black and grizzly bears.
+The main goal of these programs is to teach people to manage foods that attract bears.
+Keeping garbage securely stored, harvesting fruit timely when ripe, securing livestock behind electric fences, and storing pet food indoors are among the measures promoted by these programs.
+Revelstoke, British Columbia, is an exemplary community that demonstrates the success of this approach.
+In the ten years preceding the development of a community education program in Revelstoke, 16 grizzlies were euthanized and 107 relocated away from the town.
+An education program run by the Revelstoke Bear Aware Society, a registered charity, was launched in 1996.
+In the first six years between its inception and 2002, only four grizzlies were eliminated and five relocated.

-For back-country campers, hanging food between trees at a height unreachable to bears is a common procedure, although some grizzlies can climb and reach hanging food in other ways.
-An alternative to hanging food is to use a bear canister.
+Among backcountry campers, hanging food between trees at a height judged as unreachable to bears is a common but unreliable practice.
+A better alternative to it is the use of a special bear-resistant food storage container.

-Traveling in groups of six or more can significantly reduce the chance of bear-related injuries while hiking in bear country.
-Grizzly bears are especially dangerous because of the force of their bite, which has been measured at over 8 megapascals (1160 psi).
-It has been estimated that a bite from a grizzly can crush a bowling ball.
+Travelling in groups of six or more significantly reduces the chance of injuries from a bear's attack while hiking in bear country, although it doesn't entirely mitigate the risk.
+For instance, in November 2025, a grizzly bear attacked a school group of 20 near Bella Coola, British Columbia, seriously injuring four people, three of whom were children.
+The bite of a grizzly bear is remarkably strong and has been measured at over 8 MPa.
+Such pressure is large enough to crush a bowling ball.